mattn/vim-lsp-settings/README.md

 Plug 'mattn/vim-lsp-settings'
 ```

+### Notice

+If you use plugin manager that is merging  plugins (ex. dein), Please setting stop merging work(ex. dein / merged = 0).

+*reason*:
+Servers are installed in ./servers directory at the caching area.
+But when rebuild the cache, any merging plugin manager erases old cached files(include ./servers and server execute files) before install.

 ## Usage

 If you install clangd already, you can use clangd for C/C++ without configurations.
 But if you install clang with named clangd-6.0, you can replace executable like below: